phume03/Level-Up-Python/README.md

 2. Palindrome: determine if a given string/phrase/sentence is a palindrome

-3. Sort String: alphabetically sort the words in a given phrase/sentence
+3. Sort String: alphabetically sort the words in a given phrase/sentence (ignoring case)

-4. Find All List Items
+4. String Punctuation: defines functions that take in an input string and return true if the string contains a punctuation, and false if it doesn't.

+5. Running Averages: defines functions that take in an (x,y) data set and produce an (x,y,y1) tuple, where y1 is the running average of y.

+4. Find All List Items: find all the indices (indexes) of a given word in a list.
+Include nested references to the word in the sublists of the initial list.

 5. Play the Waiting Game